1Which of the following is NOT one of the '4 P\'s' of the Software Project Management Spectrum?

 Incorrect!
 Try again.

-Correct Answer: To decompose the project into manageable tasks in a hierarchical manner
+Correct Answer: It breaks down the project into manageable work packages

 Incorrect!
 Try again.